CouncilofLorien/counciloflorien.github.io/docs/cards/H/hour-of-need.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > ***Playable on an untapped non-Warrior non-Wizard diplomat during the organization phase if you have a faction in your hand.*** Play a faction from your hand.
 Tap diplomat who then makes an influence attempt on this faction.
-Count out the number of contiguous regions from the diplomat's site to the site where the faction is normally playable (including the regions containing both sites)---subtract 2 plus this number from the diplomat's attempt.
+Count out the number of contiguous regions from the diplomat's site to the site where the faction is normally playable (including the regions containing both sites)---subtract two plus this number from the diplomat's attempt.
 If the attempt is unsuccessful, discard the diplomat and faction.
 >